wang-xi/starter-hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Xi Wang is a Ph.D.
 Candidate working with professors [Carol Menassa](https://cee.engin.umich.edu/people/menassa-carol-c/) and [Vineet Kamat](https://cee.engin.umich.edu/people/kamat-vineet-r/) at the Department of Civil and Environmental Engineering, University of Michigan.
-Her research interest is in creating an automated connected interaction among humans, robots, and infrastructure to create a much safer, productive, and comfortable construction and built environment.
+Her research interest is in creating a much safer, productive, and comfortable construction and built environment through an automated connected interaction system among humans, robots, and infrastructure.
 She is also pursing a Master of Science degree in Robotics at the University of Michigan.